ash0080/gun.doc.cn/test123.md

 ```

 - The `script` tag tells the browser to use some javascript code, and `src` is where to load it from.
-- We can then test to see if our code worked with an `alert` message, which pops up and forces you to press ok.
+- We can then test to see if our code worked with a message, which will show up below the headline.
 - In javascript, we denote text by wrapping it inside quotation marks, double `""` or single `''`.
-- We instruct the computer to notify us with that text by calling the `alert` function using parenthesis `()`.
+- We instruct the computer to notify us with that text, by selecting where to show it (the `<h4></h4>` element) and setting it's content with the `text` function.
-- A function is just a fancy word for a reusable piece of code that does something when we call its name, such as `alert`.`
+- A function is just a fancy word for a reusable piece of code that does something when we call its name, such as `text`.`
 - A semicolon `;` marks the end of a javascript sentence in the same way a period marks the end of a sentence.

 ::: {nextstepcompare: 'start'} :::